osgi/osgi.enroute.site/_appnotes/resolving.md

 * **Resource** – A resource is a _description_ of anything that can be _installed_ in an environment.
 When it is installed, it adds functions to that environment but before it can be installed it requires certain functions to be present.
 A resoruce can describe a bundle but it could also describe a piece of hardware or a certificate.
 It is important to realise that a resource is _not_ the artifact, it is a description of the _relation_ between the artifact and the target environment.
 For example, in OSGi the bundle is a JAR file that can be installed in a framework.
 A resource describes formally what that bundle can contribute to the environment and what it needs from the environment.
 * **Capability** – A capability is a description of a resource's contribution to the environment when its artifact is installed.
 A capability has a _type_ and a set of _properties_.
 That is, it is a bit like a DTO.
 The type is defined by name and is therefore called the _namespace_.
 The properties are key value pairs, where the values can be scalars or collections of a `String`, `Integer`, `Double`, and `Long`.
 * **Requirement** – A requirement represents the _needs_ of an artifact when it is installed in the environment.
 Since we describe the environment with capabilities, we need a way to assert the properties of a capability in a given namespace.
 A requirement therefore consists of a type and an _OSGi filter_.
 The type is the same as for the capabilities, it is the namespace.
 The filter is buildup of a powerful filter language based on LDAP.
 A filter can assert expressions of arbitrary complexity.
 A requirement can be _mandatory_ or _optional_.
+* **Namespace** – Since a requirement can match any set of properties it is necessary to scope the capabilities it can be asserted agains.
+This is achieved by giving a requirement and a capability a namespace.
+A requirement can only match a capability when the capability has the same namespace.

 It is important to realise that a resource and its capabilities and requirements are descriptions.
 They provide a formal representation of an external artifact.
 Since these formal representations can be read by a computer, we can calculate a closure of resources that, when installed together, have only resources where all their mandatory requirements are _satisfied_ by the other resources in the closure.